-What to Avoid: Pointed-Toe Stilettos With a Pinpoint Heel
+What to Avoid: Pointed-Toed Stilettos With a High Heel

 While sky-high stilettos with a pointed toe are totally glam, they put all the pressure on your arches, the balls of your feet and the edges of your toes (read: three times the pain).
 Unless you’re planning on a very short walk down the aisle and then immediately switching into flats, it’s best to skip this style—especially if you want to rock heels in your photos and on the dance floor.

-What to Wear Instead: Pointed-Toe Stilettos with a Midi Heel
+What to Wear Instead: Pointed-Toed Stilettos With a Midi Heel